Quick Answer

 - Record yourself and listen — does the hold last 6 counts?

-- Compare with expert reciters — their Laazim Madd should be the same duration
+- Compare with skilled reciters — their Laazim Madd should be the same duration

 Success indicator: The vowel should last exactly 6 counts.
 If it's shorter, you're not holding it long enough.
 If it's longer, you're holding it too long.